MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-remote-openxr.md

 ## Connect to the device

-After your remote app has created the XrInstance and queried the XrSystemId via xrGetSystem a connection to the player device can be established.
+After your remote app has created the XrInstance and queried the XrSystemId via xrGetSystem, a connection to the player device can be established.

 > [!WARNING]
 > The Holographic Remoting OpenXR runtime is only able to provide device specific data such as view configurations or environment blend modes after a connection has been established. ```xrEnumerateViewConfigurations```, ```xrEnumerateViewConfigurationViews```, ```xrGetViewConfigurationProperties```, ```xrEnumerateEnvironmentBlendModes```, and ```xrGetSystemProperties``` will give you default values, matching what you would typically get if you connect to a player running on a HoloLens 2, before being fully connected.